Deeptanshu18/Pwn.college.Deeptanshu/Processes_Jobs.md

 hacker@processes~killing-processes:~$ /challenge/run
 Great job!
 Here is your payment: pwn.college{cOQFV7c8UHLnpJxEx85bWO4l29P.QXyQDO0wSNxIzNzEzW}
+'''

+#What I Learned
+How to use kill command

+#Refrence
+pwn.college

+##Interrupting Processes
+Teaches us how to use cntr-C during /challenge/run

+#My Solve
+flag: ''' pwn.college{0zuWCFWSj9W7jT0KMXVu98CvfIU.QXzQDO0wSNxIzNzEzW} '''

+'''
 hacker@processes~interrupting-processes:~$ /challenge/run
 I could give you the flag... but I won't, until this process exits.
 Remember, you can force me to exit with Ctrl-C. Try it now!
 ^C
 Good job!
 You have used Ctrl-C to interrupt this process!
 Here is your flag: pwn.college{0zuWCFWSj9W7jT0KMXVu98CvfIU.QXzQDO0wSNxIzNzEzW}
+'''

+#What I Learned
+Having fun with program

+#Reference
+pwn.college

+##Killing Misbehaving Processes
+Teaches us which flag is correct and how to see how the program is misbehaving

+#My Solve
+flag: ''' pwn.college{M8Yq6NPBUvGdZi53CEEaZPTnKlr.0FNzMDOxwSNxIzNzEzW} '''

+'''
 hacker@processes~killing-misbehaving-processes:~$ ps auxww | grep /challenge/decoy
 hacker       217  0.0  0.0 230696  2560 pts/3    S+   14:04   0:00 grep --color=auto /challenge/decoy
 hacker@processes~killing-misbehaving-processes:~$ cat /tmp/flag_fifo